JvanKatwijk/xxx-radio/README.md

 To listen - in the Netherlands - to the only classical music station in the FM broadcast band use sdrplay-radio -f 94700000 -g 30 -M fm-stereo -D -Z |aplay -r 22050 -f S16_LE -t raw -c 2

+Creating an executable

+The CMakeLists.txt file can be used wirh cmake to create Makefiles.

+	mkdir build
+	cd build
+	cmake .. -DSDRPLAY=ON
+	make
+	sudo make install

+is the normal way of generating an executable and installing it in /usr/local/bin